-The actuarial valuation of the total OPEB liability was performed as of August 31, 2020.
-Update procedures were used to roll forward the total OPEB liability to August 31, 2021.
+The actuarial valuation of the total OPEB liability was performed as of August 31, 2021.
+Update procedures were used to roll forward the total OPEB liability to August 31, 2022.

 The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuation performed for the pension plan, except that the OPEB valuation is more complex.
-The following assumptions used for the valuation of the TRS-Care OPEB liability are identical to the assumptions employed in the August 31, 2021 TRS annual pension actuarial valuation:
+The following assumptions used for the valuation of the TRS-Care OPEB liability are identical to the assumptions employed in the August 31, 2021 TRS pension actuarial valuation that was rolled forward to August 31, 2022:

 Demographic Assumptions Economic Assumptions

 Rates of mortality General inflation

 Rates of retirement Wage inflation

-Rates of termination Salary increases
+Rates of termination

 Rates of disability